Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Introduction

 Despite this impressive progress in understanding, it remains of fundamental interest to ask what universal features of conductance can be expected for interacting electrons in an ideal Landauer channel, i.e., adiabatic, yet not fully open.
 In this work, we address precisely this regime.
 We consider a clean, adiabatic Landauer contact and analyze how interactions alter its conductance as the channel opens.

-We find that the conductance correction originates from the interplay of two effects: (i) Backscattering of electrons occurs even for smooth potentials and for energies above the barrier; it gives rise to the Friedel oscillations of the electron density. (ii) These oscillations, having wave-vector $2k_F$, resonantly enhance the backscattering; they violate the assumption of a smooth barrier and result in a singular correction to the conductance.
+We find that the correction to the conductance arises from the interplay of two effects:

+(i) Electron backscattering can occur even for a smooth potential barrier and at energies above the barrier, leading to Friedel oscillations in the electron density.

+(ii) These oscillations, characterized by a wave vector $2k_F$, resonantly enhance backscattering.
+In effect, they generate a spatially modulated potential with a $2k_F$ component, thereby invalidating the smooth-barrier approximation and producing a singular correction to the conductance.

 Our analysis suggests that this mechanism can account for salient features observed in recent experiments.
 We further show that the correction persists when either a magnetic field or spin-orbit coupling (SOC) dominates, but is strongly suppressed when the two coexist with mutually perpendicular components.